earlfogel/UltraRogue/README.md

 when there are no more monsters in reach, or when you are too weak, sick, hungry or injured to continue.

-There are fewer interruptions when fighting, and fewer messages to distract you.
+Compared to the original, there are fewer interruptions when fighting, and fewer messages to distract you.
 If you are much stronger than the monsters around you, this means you can press 'F' and then press space until they all disappear.

 With the 'F' command, urogue tries to avoid friendly